ranas-experiments/100-days-of-code/log.md

 **Today's progress**: finally finished MDN's article on loops and did their playground exercises.

 **Thoughts**: I'm feeling more confident and have been working on linking to actual items on a html page which is nice.

+### Day 46: October 3rd

+**Today's progress**: Read and exercised about manipulating the DOM.
+Started the creating a guest list project.

+**Thoughts**: Very cool.

+### Day 47: October 4th

+**Today's progress**: Finished the project about the DOM and did the MDN loop practices.
+I also learned how to activate a button by clicking enter while in an input.

+**Thoughts**: This feels like I'm actually able to do stuff with aaaalllll of those things that i read about.
+Feels very nice.
+My VM is starting to act weird though, getting all laggy from time to time.